 A proposal to weaken the MATS rule is currently under interagency review at the Office of Management and Budget and could result in lifting limits on mercury emissions.

-BRI and collaborators have issued a background summary paper called Mercury Matters 2018: A Science Brief for Journalists and Policymakers to provide context including the most up-to-date research on the health and environmental effects of mercury, the improvements that have occurred since the adoption of MATS, and evidence that the health benefits of reducing mercury have been substantially underestimated.
+BRI and collaborators have submitted a formal comment letter to the EPA, and issued a background summary paper called Mercury Matters 2018: A Science Brief for Journalists and Policymakers to provide context including the most up-to-date research on the health and environmental effects of mercury, the improvements that have occurred since the adoption of MATS, and evidence that the health benefits of reducing mercury have been substantially underestimated.

 Mercury policy development, implementation, and associated monitoring rely on accurate and neutral science to improve certainty.
 The Center for Mercury Studies strives to meet those scientific requirements in the following ways: